HEIG-vd-CLD/Master/Labo02/003_Custom_AMI.md

 * Observations ?

 ```
-//TODO
-The address is updated on both webapps.
+The email address is updated on both webapps.
 The two instances are communicating with the same database.
 ```

 ### Change the profile picture